mikunn/openapi2schema/README.md

+**THIS PACKAGE IS NO LONGER MAINTAINED.
+LOOKING FOR A NEW MAINTAINER.**

 # openapi2schema
 Convert OpenAPI 3.0 document into a tree of request/response JSON Schemas.
 This builds on [openapi-schema-to-json-schema](https://www.npmjs.com/package/openapi-schema-to-json-schema) to enable request/response validation.